newlinedeveloper/HLD-projects/URL-Shorterning/readme.md

 1. **Shorten URL** – Users should be able to generate a short URL from a long URL.
 2. **Redirect to Original URL** – When a short URL is accessed, it should redirect to the original URL.
 3. **Custom Short URLs** – Users should have an option to specify custom aliases.
-4. **Analytics & Tracking** – Track clicks, location, browser type, device, etc.
-5. **Expiration & Deletion** – URLs should have an optional expiry time.
+4. **Expiration & Deletion** – URLs should have an optional expiry time.
-6. **User Accounts & Authentication** – Registered users can manage their shortened URLs. - (optional)
+5. **User Accounts & Authentication** – Registered users can manage their shortened URLs. - (optional)
-7. **Rate Limiting** – Prevent abuse by restricting excessive requests.
+6. **Rate Limiting** – Prevent abuse by restricting excessive requests.

 ---